By Faith, Not By Sight

 Daniel’s three friends, Shadrach, Meshach and Abednego, had trusted God in a similar situation.
 King Nebuchadnezzar ordered that everyone worship a golden image he had made.
 Those who would not comply were to be thrown into a fiery furnace (Daniel 3:4-6).

 Shadrach, Meshach and Abednego refused to worship the king’s golden image.
 The king was furious.
 He decreed that the furnace be heated seven times hotter than usual.
 Even as Daniel’s three friends fell into the blazing inferno, their faith remained steadfast.
-They would not compromise with God’s law even though they could see no escaping from the fire.
+They would not compromise their loyalty to God even though they could see no escaping from the fire.
 They knew God could deliver them at any time.
 And they knew that even if he chose not to do so, their ultimate fate was still in his hands.

 Imagine the astonishment of those who braved blasts of heat to peer into the furnace.
 There, walking about in the flames, they saw Shadrach, Meshach and Abednego, accompanied by a fourth individual, who appeared to be a divine being!
 When the king ordered the three to come out of the furnace, he and his attendants “saw that the fire had not harmed their bodies, nor was a hair of their heads singed; their robes were not scorched, and there was no smell of fire on them.
 Then Nebuchadnezzar said, ‘Praise be to the God of Shadrach, Meshach and Abednego, who has sent his angel and rescued his servants!
 They trusted in him’” (verses 27-28).